This tutorial has two parts: Part 1 | Part 2

 You'll use these components to make PaintPot:

-- Three Buttons for selecting red, blue, or green paint, and another button for wiping the drawing.
+- Three Buttons for selecting red, blue, or green paint, and another button for clearing the drawing.

 - A Canvas, the drawing surface.
 This canvas has a BackgroundImage, which is this kitty from the HelloPurr tutorial.
 You can also draw on a blank canvas.
 That's just a canvas without a background image.

-- There's also a component you don't see: you use a HorizontalArrangement to make the three color buttons line up.
+- There's also a component you don't see: you use a HorizontalArrangement to make the three color buttons line up side by side.

 That makes five components in all.
 Let's get them and build the app.